Updated on March 12th, 2025 by Nathan Parsh

 We believe the Dividend Aristocrats are some of the highest-quality stocks to buy and hold for the long term.
-With that in mind, we created a full list of all 68 Dividend Aristocrats.
+With that in mind, we created a full list of all 69 Dividend Aristocrats.

 You can download the full Dividend Aristocrats list, along with important metrics like dividend yields and price-to-earnings ratios, by clicking on the link below:

 The list of Dividend Aristocrats is diversified across multiple sectors, including consumer goods, financials, industrials, and healthcare.
-One group that is surprisingly under-represented, is the utility sector.
-There are only 3 utility stocks on the list of Dividend Aristocrats, including Consolidated Edison (ED).

-The fact that there are just 3 utilities on the Dividend Aristocrats list may come as a surprise, especially since utilities are widely regarded as being steady dividend stocks.
+The fact that just three utilities are on the Dividend Aristocrats list may come as a surprise, especially since utilities are widely regarded as steady dividend stocks.
+The two other utilities on the list are Atmos Energy (ATO) and NextEra Energy (NEE).

 Consolidated Edison is about as consistent a dividend stock as they come.

-The company has over 100+ years of steady dividends and 48 years of annual dividend increases.
-This article will discuss what makes Consolidated Edison an appealing stock for income investors.
+The company has over 100+ years of steady dividends and more than 50 years of annual dividend increases.
+This article will discuss what makes Consolidated Edison appealing for income investors.

 Business Overview

+Consolidated Edison is a large-cap utility stock.
+The company generates approximately $15 billion in annual revenue.
 The company serves over 3 million electric customers, and another 1 million gas customers, in New York.
-It operates electric, gas, and steam transmission businesses.

 Source: Investor Presentation